JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 yarn init
 ```

-This will initialize your project as a Node package, which will allow you to install npm packages.
+This will initialize your project as a Node package, which will allow you to install other packages.

 ## Add Scripts

-In order for colonyJS to interact with [colonyNetwork](https://github.com/JoinColony/colonyNetwork) in a local development environment, you will need to compile the colonyNetwork smart contracts, deploy the contracts to a local test network, and then read the contract data in order to interact with the contracts.
+In order for colonyJS to interact with [colonyNetwork](https://github.com/JoinColony/colonyNetwork) in a local development environment, you will need to compile the colonyNetwork smart contracts, deploy the contracts to a local test network, and then make the contract data available within you project.

 Do not fear!
-We created a tool to make this process as simple as possible.
-There are a lot of services that you do not need to install and run separately to start interacting with the colonyNetwork smart contracts but we have made them all accessible in a command line tool.
+We created a simple command line tool to make this easier for you.
+No need to install and configure services and add the colonyNetwork repository as a submodule to start building with colonyJS.
+We bundled up everything for you in a simple command line tool.

 [colony-cli](http://docs.colony.io/colonystarter/cli-colony-cli) is a command line tool that installs colonyNetwork behind the scenes and makes services within colonyNetwork available via `colony` commands within your project.
-The services you need to run a local test network, deploy the colonyNetwork contracts to that local test network, and serve the deployed contract data are all included in `colony-cli`.
+Everything you need to run a local test network, deploy the colonyNetwork smart contracts, and serve the contract data, are all included in `colony-cli` package.

-### Install colonyCLI
+### Install colony-cli

 Within the root directory, install [colony-cli](http://docs.colony.io/colonystarter/cli-colony-cli):